ray.data.Dataset.select_columns#

 Time complexity: O(dataset size / parallelism)

 • cols – Names of the columns to select.
-If any name is not included in the dataset schema, an exception will be raised.
+If a name isn’t in the dataset schema, an exception is raised.

 • ray_remote_args – Additional resource requirements to request from ray (e.g., num_gpus=1 to request GPUs for the map tasks).